 AI-based applications can lower the level of human errors drastically.
 Computer algorithms are far more efficient and do not get bogged down by repetitive calculations.
 As a result, the degree of mistakes is far limited.

-Indeed, AI cannot replace human intelligence.
-Still, companies can use it to automate mundane tasks and calculations, giving scope for human intelligence to listen to high-level issues that demand creativity and unique problem-solving capabilities.
+Indeed, AI cannot replace human Intelligence.
+Still, companies can use it to automate mundane tasks and calculations, giving human intelligence scope to listen to high-level issues that demand creativity and unique problem-solving capabilities.
 Reports reveal that AI has an accuracy level close to 95%.
 However, there is a catch here.

 Better Data Storytelling